 My role involves wearing different hats which makes it particularly interesting.
 From working closely with our marketing and sales teams in how we communicate what makes Haig Club unique, to working with our innovation teams looking into what are the whiskies of tomorrow.
 No two days are the same.The best part is being actively engaged and connected with talented bartenders around the world demystifying single grain Scotch whisky for them and collaborating with them on interesting serves.
 I enjoy interacting regularly with the public and media about the beauty of whisky cocktails through thrilling events and online occasions.

 What inspires you when making and talking about whisky?

 Being an explorer!I take a lot of inspiration from my travels, discovering different flavours, food pairings and drinking rituals from around the world.
 Being a devoted tea lover, I delight in the way whisky is enjoyed across Asia, often in highballs with different teas - oolong tea is particularly mind blowing with whisky.
 Given the versatile nature of Haig Clubman, it’s easy to explore drinks with flavours inspired from global cultures.
 When making a sour cocktail such different notes will shine through, depending on whether lemon, grapefruit, calamansi, yuzu, bergamot, lime, or pomelo juice are used.

 You've travelled a lot, where's the best place you've visited?

-The distillery was established back in 1824 by John Haig, of the Haig family.
-There's a wonderful combination of traditional whisky production methods that go back two centuries and also some incredibly advanced technical innovations that have been pioneered since it was first built.
+The distillery at Cameronbridge was established back in 1824 by John Haig, of the Haig family.
+There's a wonderful combination of traditional whisky production methods that go back two centuries and some incredibly advanced technical innovations that have been pioneered since it was first built.
 Someone visiting would see a combination of traditional buildings and cutting-edge technologies.
 They would also bump into some of the most talented and skilled whisky makers in Scotland.

 Is there a right way to serve Haig Club?